BlocProtocol/BLOC-wiki/docs/Frequently-Asked-Questions.md

 # Frequently Asked Questions

-## Mining and XMR-Stak
+## Mining

 ### General mining questions<a name="mining-questions"></a>

 #### Q: How do I get started mining?

- A: You can check [this guide](../guides/mining/Mining)
+ A: You can check [this guide](../mining/How-to-mine-BLOC.md)

 #### Q: I'm using a Mac, can I still mine?

- A: Yes, of course!
-We're working on a guide.
+ A: Yes, of course! check [this guide](../mining/BLOC-GUI-Miner.md)
 #### Q: I've started mining, how can I view my stats?

 A: Visit your pool's homepage.
-There should be a spot for you to put in your abLoc address, and you can then view your hashrate, pending balance, payouts, and more.
+There should be a spot for you to put in your BLOC address, and you can then view your hashrate, pending balance, payouts, and more.

 #### Q: Why is the hashrate on the pool website different to what is shown in my miner?